The following sections identify a variety of activities, which were not developed by AmericaView but which are also recommended for classroom use.

 Global Geo-Referenced Field Photo Library (Citizen Science)

 The Earth Observation and Modeling Facility (EOMF) at the University of Oklahoma has developed the Global Geo-Referenced Field Photo Library , which includes a crowd-sourcing and citizen science toolkit for participants (1) to share, visualize, and analyze geo-referenced photos from various locations around the world, and (2) to download, visualize and analyze time-series satellite observations since 2000 for specific landscapes of interest.
 EOMF has also developed an easily-used smartphone app “Field Photo” for anyone to properly collect, upload, and share geo-referenced photos of the landscape.
-Both the IOS version and the Android version of the “Field Photo” app are freely available to the public.
+An IOS version (Android version is in the works) of the “Field Photo” app is freely available to the public.

 Please join thousands of people to share your field photos, show your footprint of travel, and support monitoring of our planet Earth.
 For additional explanation of this activity, view this presentation or have fun with this animated demonstration video.